CDP Audit

 When to Use Environment Variables:

-The tool operates as a modular Python application with four primary components:
+The tool operates as a modular Python package with eight primary modules, each with clear responsibilities:

 |---|---|---|